 Triterpenoids And Liver Support

-The triterpenoids in the fruiting body may act like a soothing balm for the liver.
+The triterpenoids in the mushroom fruiting body may act like a soothing balm for the liver.
 Your body can naturally protect your liver from damage caused by alcohol and other liver-damaging substances.
 The triterpenoids found in mushroom extracts may help support the aid of this natural process.
-Other benefits that you may gain from triterpenes include that they help with inflammatory support post-workout and the defense against occasional stress.
+Other health benefits that you may gain from triterpenes include that they help with inflammatory support post-workout and the defense against occasional stress.

 Ergosterol And Vitamin B12 Support

-Ergosterol is a fungal sterol found in the fruiting body and is similar to vitamin D. The fruiting bodies of functional mushrooms also have a rich supply of vitamin B12.
+Ergosterol is a fungal sterol found in the mushroom fruiting body and is similar to vitamin D. The fruiting bodies of functional mushrooms also have a rich supply of vitamin B12.
 Many vegans and vegetarians struggle to gain their vitamin B12 supply without supplements, as this vitamin is added to the grain which feeds cattle and is thus present in dairy and beef products.
 A functional mushroom’s fruiting body can be an excellent natural source of vitamin B12 for vegans and vegetarians.

 Statins And Encouraging Healthy Cholesterol Support

-A functional mushroom’s fruiting body contains lovastatin, which belongs to a group of compounds called statins.
-Statins are beneficial compounds that may support the body's natural cholesterol management systems within normal ranges.
+A functional mushroom’s fruiting body contains lovastatin, which belongs to a group of active compounds called statins.
+Statins are beneficial active compounds that may support the body's natural cholesterol management systems within normal ranges.
 Functional mushrooms may support the body’s cardiovascular system.

 How To Choose Your Mushroom Extract